rebelsky/csc207c/pages/syllabus.md

 Note that Grinnell does not permit grades of C-, D+, or D-.
 A grade below C and at least D will be recorded as a D.  A grade below a D will be recorded as an F.

-### Laboratory assignments and metacognitive reflections
+### Reading problems, laboratory assignments, and metacognitive reflections

-You are allowed to miss up to four total lab assignments and metacognitive reflections in the semester without penalty.
-If you miss more labs or reflections, your overall letter grade will be lowered by one-third of a letter grade for each two additional labs or reflections you miss.
+You are allowed to miss up to **six total** reading problems, lab assignments, and metacognitive reflections in the semester without penalty.
+If you miss more than six reading problems, labs, or reflections, your overall letter grade will be lowered by one-third of a letter grade for each two additional problems, labs, or reflections you miss.
 Excesses of one also result in a loss.
 For example,

-* If you miss three lab writeups and one reflection, you've missed *four* total things and there is *no penalty*.
+* If you miss four reading problems, one lab, and one reflection, you've missed *six* total things and there is *no penalty*.
-* If you miss three labs and three reflections, you've missed *six* total things, which is two more than you are permitted.  *Your overall letter grade drops by one-third*, such as from a B to a B- or from an A- to a B+.
+* If you miss three reading problems, three labs, and two reflections, you've missed *eight* total things, which is two more than you are permitted.  *Your overall letter grade drops by one-third*, such as from a B to a B- or from an A- to a B+.
-* If you miss one lab writeup and four reflections, you've missed *five* total things, which is one more than you are permitted.
+* If you miss three reading problems, two labs, and two reflections, you've missed *seven* total things, which is one more than you are permitted.
 Once again, *your total letter grade drops by one-third*.
-* If you miss four labs and three reflections, you've missed *seven* total things, which is three more than you are permitted.  *Your overall letter grade drops by two-thirds*, such as from a B to a C+ or from an A- to a B.
+* If you miss three reading problems, four labs, and two reflections, you've missed *nine* total things, which is three more than you are permitted.  *Your overall letter grade drops by two-thirds*, such as from a B to a C+ or from an A- to a B.
-* If you miss eight labs and zero reflections, yo've missed *eight* total things, which is four more than you are permitted.  *Your overall letter grade drops by a full letter*, such as from a B to a C, from an A- to a B-, or from a B- to a D (there is no C-).
+* If you miss ten reading problems, zero labs, and zero reflections, yo've missed *ten* total things, which is four more than you are permitted.  *Your overall letter grade drops by a full letter*, such as from a B to a C, from an A- to a B-, or from a B- to a C.

-I hope that you will do your best to miss as few labs and reflections as possible.
+I hope that you will do your best to miss as few reading problems, labs, and reflections as possible.

+Note: If your LAs and MPs indicate that you should receive a passing grade (C or above), missing tokens, readings, labs, or metacognitive reflections cannot drop your grade below a C.

 ### Redos

 Because I care more that you learn the material than that you learn it by a particular deadline, I permit redos for the major work in this course.
 Redos on learning assessments are automatically available.
-In general, you may try them again on the next set of learning assessments (SoLA).
-Redos on lab writeups and metacognitive reflections are rarely permitted.
+In general, you may try them again soon after I grade them.
+Redos on readings, lab writeups, and metacognitive reflections are rarely permitted.
 Please speak with me if you would like to redo a reading response or lab writeup.

 Your first redo on a mini-project is generally free.
 Subsequent redos on mini-projects may require tokens; see [the handout on tokens](../handouts/tokens) for details.
 When you receive a graded mini-project, it will generally include a checklist of issues that you must address to get a higher grade.
 Please reproduce the checklist in your re-done project.
 Where appropriate, you should indicate how you addressed the issues we have described.